apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 ### Data retention

-All **Actor runs** and default storages (Key-value store, Dataset, Request queue) are deleted after the data retention period, based on your [subscription plan](https://apify.com/pricing).
+Apify securely stores your ten most recent runs indefinitely, ensuring your records are always accessible.
+All **Actor runs** beyond the latest ten are deleted along with their default storages (Key-value store, Dataset, Request queue) after the data retention period based on your [subscription plan](https://apify.com/pricing).

 **Actor builds** are deleted only when they are _not tagged_ and have not been used for over 90 days.